lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 | -- banner-decorator.yml
 ```

 We need to declare the actions which will be performed by our decorator, for instance, we could name it *banner-decorator.yml*.
-The format is the same than for YAML pipelines where you can add different steps.
+The format is the same as for YAML pipelines, where you can add different steps.
 In our first decorator, we will add only one step to display a message in the pipeline's logs.

 ```yaml
 steps: